Bison Legacy Society

 A Community of Forward Thinkers: The Bison Legacy Society

-We invite you to become a Founding Member of the Bison Legacy Society.
+We invite you to become a member of the Bison Legacy Society.
 This group is comprised of extraordinary people who provide future support for the National Park Trust through bequests, charitable remainder trusts, and other life income gifts.
 Gifts from your estate complement your annual gift by enabling future generations to experience the beauty of the parks – providing more impact than you ever thought possible and inspiring others to do the same.
-Those who notify us by December 31, 2017 of their plans to include us in their estate will be recognized in perpetuity as founding members of the Bison Legacy Society.

-To become a Founding Member or to learn more about the Bison Legacy Society, contact Maryann Kearns, director of development, at firstname.lastname@example.org; call 301.279.7275 ext.
-15, or fill out the online form here.
+To become a member or to learn more about the Bison Legacy Society, contact Grace Lee, executive director, at firstname.lastname@example.org; call 301.279.7275 ext.
+11, or fill out the online form here.
 Have you already included us in your estate plans?
-Please let us know so that we may thank you personally and recognize you as a Founding Member.
+Please let us know so that we may thank you personally and recognize you as a member.